Samba de Janeiro: Chart performance

 "Samba de Janeiro" peaked at number one in Hungary and number two in both Germany and Switzerland.
 It entered the top 10 in Austria, Belgium, Denmark, Finland, France, Iceland, Ireland, the Netherlands, and the United Kingdom, as well as on the Eurochart Hot 100, where the single reached number three.
 In the UK, it peaked at number eight during its first week on the UK Singles Chart, on 21 September 1997.
 It also charted on the UK Dance Chart, peaking at number 12.
 Additionally, "Samba de Janeiro" was a top-20 hit in Norway and a top-30 hit in Sweden.

 The single sold 5 million copies worldwide and reached the top 10 of Europe's major international charts, but failed to reach number 1 in any country.
 A German version titled "Samba de Janeiro (Samba Ramba Zamba)" was performed by Gottlieb Wendehals, also in 1997.

-Conversely, the song is failed to chart in Brazil or the United States.
+Conversely, the song failed to chart in Brazil or the United States.